RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 ### Feb.2016-Jan.2018 Functions of miRNA-7 and miR-17-92 in the arcuate nucleus in the obesity phenotype

-Shanghai Jiao Tong University, Shanghai, China
+Shanghai Jiao Tong University, School of Life Sciences and Biotechnology, Shanghai, China

 - Undergraduate research, School of Life Sciences and biotechnology
 - Topic: Functions of miRNA-7 and miR-17-92 in the arcuate nucleus in the obesity phenotype